lucatodeschini/plantuml-generate/README.md

 This action generates images based on the PlantUML text diagrams.

-It generates the images "in palce" alongside the `.puml` definition.
+It generates the images "in place" alongside the `.puml` definition.

 ## Inputs